Fender Telecaster Bass: Classic Vibe Series

-Squier has also issued a 1950s Precision Bass model in the style of the original Fender 1951 Precision Bass as part of their 'Classic Vibe' series.
+Squier is a subsidiary of Fender and features less expensive versions of Fender instruments.
+As part of their 'Classic Vibe' series, Squier has issued a 1950s Precision Bass model in the style of the original Fender 1951 Precision Bass.
 It comes in three finishes: A Butterscotch Blonde with a black pickguard, a Lake Placid Blue metallic with a white pickguard, & a White Blonde with a white pickguard.
 All have maple fretboards as well as contoured edges & front & back comfort contours, making them similar to the 54-57 Precision Bass design.
 The pickup on these models is a single-coil similar to that at the bridge position on a Telecaster guitar.